Falconry – The Heritage Symbol of UAE

 National bird and icon of the UAE

-To illustrate how significant falcons are to the Arabs, look at the fact that UAE was the first country to issue a passport for falcons and the first place to open a hospital dedicated to taking care of them.
+To illustrate how significant falcons are to Arabs, the UAE was the first country to issue a passport for falcons and the first place to open a hospital dedicated to their care.
 The Falcon is also the emblem of the UAE.

-The country has taken a lot of steps to protect these magnificent birds.
+The country has taken many steps to protect these magnificent birds.
 The former ruler of the United Arab Emirates started the initiative to breed falcons in Al Ain and other endangered bird species.
-The falcon release program was also begun under his patronage.
+Under his patronage, the Falcon release program also began.
 The program helped the birds return to their natural environment, enabling them to reproduce and reintegrate with nature.

-The popularity of falconry is evident from the two specialist hospitals in the country for falcons; one in Dubai and the other in Abu Dhabi.
-The Abu Dhabi Falcon Hospital is the largest and most advanced hospital in the world for falcons.
+The popularity of falconry is evident in the country’s two specialist falconry hospitals, one in Dubai and the other in Abu Dhabi.
+The Abu Dhabi Falcon Hospital is the largest and most advanced hospital for falcons in the world.

-Tourists can take a guided tour through the falcon museum inside Abu Dhabi Falcon Hospital.
-It will also allow them to see the bird-wards and witness the luxury available for the birds.
+Tourists can take a guided tour through the Falcon Museum inside Abu Dhabi Falcon Hospital.
+This will also allow them to see the bird wards and witness the luxury available to the birds.

 Falcons in the desert safari camp.

-Falcons are the only animals that can travel on airplanes in the UAE, too, only in a business or first-class.
+Falcons are the only animals that can travel on airplanes in the UAE, too, but only in business or first class.

-A desert safari Dubai tour lets you see the majestic bird up close.
+During the desert safari tour, you see the majestic bird up close.
 You can also hold them in your hands and pose for pictures against the desert background.